-- Background check and 11 panel drug screen.
+- Background check and an 11 panel drug screen.
 Visit www.advantagestudents.com for a list of approved vendors.

 - Documentation of acceptable health status

-- Verified by titers with reference ranges, immunizaion records
+- Verified by titers with reference ranges, immunization records

 - Current negative PPD results (Quantiferon Gold laboratory test required if history of prior positive PPD)

 - Proof of current personal health insurance